mtarabkhah/mtarabkhah/README.md

 ### Hi there 👋

+- 👨‍💻 I'm Meisam
+- 🔭 I’m currently building my portfoilio
+- 💻 I'm a programmer and coding tutor with 12 years of academic experience in coding with different programming languages as well as teaching them to undergraduate students
+- 👯 I’m looking forward to transitioning into a career in the tech space focusing on Machine learning algorithms, data science, and developing commercial software
+- 📫 You can reach me on [LinkedIn](https://linkedin.com/in/mtarabkhah) or via [Email](mailto:m.tarabkhah@gmail.com)

 <!--
 **mtarabkhah/mtarabkhah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.